wedaa/LongTail-Log-Analysis/README.md

 What LongTail does
 --------------
-Longtail analyzes your /var/log/messages files to report on the ssh attacks against your server.
-LongTail helps point out new hosts doing brute force attacks, new passwords and accounts being tried, and helps point out "Groups" of attackers that are sharing the same attack patterns.
+Longtail analyzes your /var/log/messages files to report on the ssh and http attacks against your server.

+In terms of ssh, LongTail helps point out new hosts doing brute force attacks, new passwords and accounts being tried, and helps point out "Groups" of attackers that are sharing the same attack patterns.

+In terms of http, LongTail helps point out new vulnerabilities that are being scanned for, and breaks out attacks that include wget commands as part of the attack so that you can download the malware that the bad guys are attempting to install on your webserver.

 LongTail generates 20 graphs per host being monitored to help boil down the statistics into a more usable form.
 The 30 day